 We consider the statutory residence test and outline rules and records required.
-At Rowland Hall, we can provide advice on your individual circumstances.
+We can provide advice on your individual circumstances.

 The concept of residence in the United Kingdom is fundamental to the determination of UK tax liability for any individual.